MrWillCom/MrWillCom.github.io/source/_posts/Theme-Cupertino-is-Updated.md

     </div>
 </div>

 This new design is also available in archives page.
-You can even create one right in your post in Markdown:
+You can even create one, right in your post in Markdown:

 ```html
 <div class="container">